silhavyj/KIV-DS-Master-node-selection/README.md

 #### When a node starts up

 When a node starts up, it will first start scanning the network looking for other nodes that might already be up and running.
 It is done by going over the entire range of ip addresses one by one.
-For each an every ip address, it attempts to call the `\greetings` API, which the nodes use to announce themselves.
+For each an every ip address, it attempts to call the `/greetings` API, which the nodes use to announce themselves.
 If another node is found, its ip address is stored into a list of known nodes on the network.
 It also fetches information on whether the node that was just discovered happens to be the master.
 Only one master is allowed to be on the network at all times.

 <img src="images/04.png">